-In Animist cultures, gender is not binary.
+A common thread in Animist cultures is that gender is not binary.
 LGBTQ and Queer People are a necessary part of Animist communities.
 Humans are multifaceted, and our Gender, Sexuality and Queer-ness can be expressed in an infinite number of ways.
 There have always been special roles and duties for those of the blended spirit, including Spirit Workers for the community.
 Christianity and puritan doctrine have made all but binary cis-ness evil or wrong, but we know different.
 Members of this sacred group have been revered, and also persecuted.
-Today, LGBTQ people are in harm’s way, and specifically trans women of color, are murdered at an alarming rate.
-This page describes a few examples of how “blended spirited” Humyns are called for special roles in various Animist cultures in the past and present.
+Today, LGBTQ people are in harm’s way by the introduction and installation of many anti-LGBTQIA+ bills.
+This page describes a few examples of how “blended spirited” Humans are called for special roles in various Animist cultures in the past and present.
 The possibilities and expressions are endless.
 Welcome home.

 “Learning that Animism is a spiritual place for what is considered to be gender “non-conforming” in many communities is something I’ll carry with me for the rest of my life.”